wp-plugins/squirrly-seo/readme.txt

 9. Done.
 Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!

 == Screenshots ==
-1. Enter a keyword for Squirrly Live SEO Assistant
+1. Enter a keyword for Squirrly Live SEO Assistant optimization
 2. Find out if it's worth it to use it
 3. Add an image in your article
 4. Find images, tweets, wiki, blogs, news or other articles from your blog